amd-enterprise-ai/aim-build/docs/deployment_overview.md

 ## Docker

 It is possible to run AIM with Docker just as a regular image.
 Please refer to [Docker documentation](https://docs.docker.com/reference/cli/docker/) on how to use Docker.
+Also, see [AIM Docker deployment documentation](./docker_deployment.md) for AIM-specific instructions.